swcool/swcool.github.io/_posts/2013-09-15-view-markdown-file-with-markview.md

 ## Features

-1. Viewing markdown file in HTML format
+1. Viewing markdown file in web page style.
 2. Auto reload local file when file is changed (Post-installation: select "Allow access to file URLs" option in chrome://extensions/)
 3. Show outline beside the content in scrollable way